Spectral and Transport Properties of Quark-Gluon Plasma in a Nonperturbative Approach: Many-Body Formalism

 We perform the $\mlog$ operation by recasting the LWF as

 This can be seen by augmenting the $\mlog$ in Eq.~(\ref{phi-log}) with 1=$[\mathbb{GG}(\tilde{P})]^{-1} [\mathbb{GG}(\tilde{P})]$ and combining it with the first (inverse) factor to obtain

-With $\mlog\mathbbm{T}(\tilde{P})_{ij}= \ln{T}(\tilde{P}-\tilde{k}_i,\tilde{k}_i|\tilde{P}-\tilde{k}_j, \tilde{k}_j)$, we contract the diagonal forward-scattering $T$-matrix with $G$,
+With $\mlog\mathbb{T}(\tilde{P})_{ij}= \ln{T}(\tilde{P}-\tilde{k}_i,\tilde{k}_i|\tilde{P}-\tilde{k}_j, \tilde{k}_j)$, we contract the diagonal forward-scattering $T$-matrix with $G$,

 which, together with the remaining propagator $G$, recovers Eq.~(\ref{phi-scalar}); note the formal similarity of Eq.~(\ref{phi-scalar}) with the skeleton expansion, Eq.~(\ref{phi-skel}).
-With this setup, the only change in going from the self-consistent self-energy,
+With this setup, the only change in going from the selfconsistent selfenergy,

-to the LWF is replacing the inverse-matrix solution for $T$ from Eq.~(\ref{Tmat-inv}) by the matrix-logarithm, $\ln T$ from Eq.~(\ref{eq_lnTbykernel}) (and the factor $\mathbb{V}$ by $\mathbb{GG}^{-1}$).
-Standard techniques used to calculate the $T$-matrix, such as 3D reductions of the Bethe-Salpeter equation~\cite{Woloshyn:1974wm}, partial-wave expansions and center-of-mass approximations (CM)~\cite{Mannarelli:2005pz,Riek:2010py}, can be also be applied to calculate $\ln T$, cf.~also Ref.~\cite{Liu:2016nwj}.
+to the LWF is replacing the inverse-matrix solution for $T$ from Eq.~(\ref{Tmat-inv}) by the matrix-logarithm, $\ln T$, from Eq.~(\ref{eq_lnTbykernel}) (and the factor $\mathbb{V}$ by $\mathbb{GG}^{-1}$).
+Standard techniques used to calculate the $T$-matrix, such as 3D reductions of the Bethe-Salpeter equation~\cite{Woloshyn:1974wm}, partial-wave expansions and center-of-mass (CM) approximations~\cite{Mannarelli:2005pz,Riek:2010py}, can be also be applied to calculate $\ln T$, cf.~also Refs.~\cite{Liu:2016nwj,Liu:2017qah}.

-We now deploy this formalism to the QGP within a Hamiltonian approach, systematically benchmarked by constraints from lattice-QCD (lQCD)~\cite{Borsanyi:2010cj,Bazavov:2014pvz,Mocsy:2013syh,kaczmarek2007screening,Petreczky:2004pz}.
-Our main assumption is that the relevant interactions can be encoded in a potential-like driving kernel.
-Importantly, this allows to include remnants of the confining force above $T_{\rm pc}$, for which there is ample evidence from lQCD~\cite{kaczmarek2007screening}.
+We deploy this formalism to the QGP within a Hamiltonian approach, systematically benchmarked by constraints from lQCD~\cite{Borsanyi:2010cj,Bazavov:2014pvz,Mocsy:2013syh,kaczmarek2007screening,Petreczky:2004pz}.
+Our main approximation is that the relevant interactions can be encoded in a potential-like driving kernel.
+Importantly, this allows to include remnants of the confining force above $T_{\rm pc}$, for which there is ample evidence from lQCD~\cite{kaczmarek2007screening,Bazavov:2014kva}.
 The effective Hamiltonian is of the form

-where the summation is over momentum, spin, color and flavor ($N_f$=3 quarks plus gluons; for simplicity we assume spin degeneracy), and $\varepsilon(p)$=$\sqrt{M^2+\textbf{p}^2}$ with bare masses, $M$.
+where the summation is over momentum, spin, color and flavor ($N_f$=3 anti-/quarks plus gluons; for simplicity we assume spin degeneracy), and $\varepsilon(p)$=$\sqrt{M^2+\textbf{p}^2}$ with bare parton masses, $M$.
+The effective gluon is treated with a single-pole propagator in our approach.
+Thus, some expressions will differ by a factor of 1/2 compared to those using a fully relativistic gluon propagator.
 For the 2-body potential we make the ansatz

-where $\textbf{q}=\textbf{p}-\textbf{p}'$ is the 3-momentum transfer and $B$, $R$ are relativistic corrections~\cite{Riek:2010fk}.
+where $\textbf{q}=\textbf{p}-\textbf{p}'$ is the 3-momentum transfer, and $B$, $R$ are relativistic correction factors~\cite{Riek:2010fk}.
 For the color factors, $\mathcal{F}^\mathcal{C,S}$, of the different two-body channels we use Casimir scaling for both Coulomb and string potentials, albeit with absolute values for the latter to maintain a strictly positive string tension~\cite{Petreczky:2004pz}.